Elaws/script_googleBooks_quickAdd/README.md

 `goodreadsURL` : An URL that uses the ISBN to request Goodreads book page.
 This may fail if ISBN returned by Google is not in the database of Goodreads.

 `rating` : Your book rating, /10.

+`avRating` : Average rating from all ratings in API.

+`genre` : The reported genre of the book.

+`pageCount` : Total number of pages in this book.

+`mature` : Is this book rated mature or not?

+`bookDesc` : What is the blurb of the book?

 `read` : If you read the book, this equals 1, otherwise 0 (this helps to filter dataview query).